Kaltsoon/nosql/material/3-mongo-operations.md

 1. Change the publishing year of the book "Brave New World" to 1932 and the ebook status to true
 2. Set the number of copies as 0 for all books written by the author "John Ronald Reuel Tolkien"
-3. Increase the number of copies of books published after 1900 by two, _without reading the current values_.
+3. Increase the number of copies of books published after the year 1900 by two, _without reading the current values_.
 Hint: [$inc](https://www.mongodb.com/docs/manual/reference/operator/update/inc/) operator
 4. Add the genre "Adventure" for the book "The Hobbit", _without reading the current value_.
 Hint: [$push](https://www.mongodb.com/docs/manual/reference/operator/update/push/#mongodb-update-up.-push) operator
 5. Remove the genre "Classics" from the book "Anna Karenina", _without reading the current value_.
 Hint: [$pull](https://www.mongodb.com/docs/manual/reference/operator/update/pull/) operator